Where is the genius area of theories and discoveries localized in human brain? How do high performing students develop in school ecosystem?

 Brainpage theory of knowledge transfer is mainly based on the visuospatial learnography of the genius area of human brain.

 Happiness Classroom !
 Book is the transfer source of knowledge and student’s brain is the transfer target of learning.
-To be high performing students, make brainpage in the classroom by applying the seven dimensions of knowledge transfer.
+To be high performing students, make brainpage in collaborative classroom by applying the seven dimensions of knowledge transfer.
+The motor science of knowledge transfer should be launched in the classroom for the learning development and brainpage modules of Autistic or ADHD students.
+Let the students use motor knowledge to make smart brainpage in the classroom from book to brain direct learning transfer.
+The cyclozeid of knowledge transfer is rehearsed in the classroom to produce high speed zeidstream in the working mechanism of brain circuits.